 ESWC is a key academic conference for research results and new developments in the area of the Semantic Web and Knowledge Graphs.
-ESWC2023 marks the 20th edition, which will take place from 28.
-May to 1.
-June 2023, in Heraklion, Greece.
+ESWC 2024 marks the 21st edition, which will take place from May 26 – 30, 2024, in Heraklion, Greece.

 - the Research Track for novel research contributions